 4. Corridors and Doors

-All Corridors within the building should be correctly designed to cater for the wheelchair user and they shouldn’t be obstructed.
+All Corridors within the building should be correctly designed to cater to the wheelchair user and they shouldn’t be obstructed.
 Internal doors also should be wide enough for everyone and be left open if possible.
 Where this can’t be done, the doors should be designed to open easily.
 Auto doors may be recommended.

 5. Disabled toilets